-- Biographical sketches

-- Compile CVs (abbreviated CVs are encouraged) for the following individuals and submit as a single, bookmarked PDF package:
+- Compile CVs (abbreviated CVs are encouraged) for the following individuals (label file name: Reguest ID CVs, and upload as a single, bookmarked PDF):

-- Pls and Co-Pls; and
+- PIs and Co-PIs; and

 - Co-Investigators.

 - CVs can be in any format so long as it addresses:

-- Education/training;
+- Education/training:

 - Employment;

 - Honours and awards;

 - Professional affiliations;

+- Research funding in the past five years; and

+- Research outputs (e.g., publications, IP, presentations, etc.)